KaliumPuceon/Journey_Apps_Test/README.md

 4. Use git.
 5. Be cool about it.

+UPDATE: refactor.js is an updated and better version of this code.
+However, it relies on an API token in order to work properly, and you will need to supply yours to the program in order to use it.

 # Requirements
 As this is a node.js project, it has a bunch of prerequisites.
 You'll need to install:
 1. node.js 8